tturocy/starter2024a/README.md

 * Defines an app, `splash`, which implements a simple splash screen suitable for opening an experiment in the lab.
 This screen has a `Next` button only when in demo mode.
+* The app `quiz` illustrates one way to implement a multiple-choice comprehension quiz, coding the questions and answers as data to avoid repetitive code.
+Additional
+  features:
+  - Records the number of incorrect attempts
+  - Returns custom hint text
+  - Illustrates how, using JavaScript/jQuery, to disable a submission button until the user has made acceptable input (in this case, selecting one of the options)

 ## Advanced programming tools